balos1/sundials/doc/arkode/SphinxDocs/guide/source/Introduction.rst

 convergence test function on each call.

-The inputs values passed to the first two inputs of the :c:func:`SUNNonlinSolSolve()` function in the SUNNONLINEARSOLVER have been chagned to be the predicted state and the initial guess for the correction to that state.
+The inputs values passed to the first two inputs of the :c:func:`SUNNonlinSolSolve()` function in the SUNNONLINEARSOLVER have been changed to be the predicted state and the initial guess for the correction to that state.
 Additionally, the definitions of :c:type:`SUNNonlinSolLSetupFn` and :c:type:`SUNNonlinSolLSolveFn` in the SUNNONLINEARSOLVER API have been updated to remove unused input